dji-sdk/Onboard-SDK/Onboard_SDK_Sample/DJI_Onboard_API_ROS_Sample/README.md

 ##Compile
 Catkin workspace is required in order to compile and run this ROS example.
-Please refer to [ROS catkin tutorial](http://wiki.ros.org/catkin/Tutorials) if you haven't used it before.
+Please refer to [ROS catkin tutorial](http://wiki.ros.org/catkin/Tutorials) if you haven't been with it before.

 ~~~bash
 cd `your catkin workspace`